-(c) When a complaint is received by the Board in which an individual, licensee or firm is charged with a violation, it is referred to an investigation committee designated by the Executive Director.
-The investigative committee makes a determination if probable cause exists for taking further action or for issuing a complaint.
-Action against the individual, licensee, entity or firm holding a Certificate of Authorization may be brought in the name of the Board or brought before the Board in the name of the claimant versus the respondent.
+(c) When a complaint is received by the Board, it is referred to an investigation committee designated by the Executive Director or Director of Enforcement.
+The investigation committee makes a determination if probable cause exists for taking further action or for issuing a Formal Notice of Charges.
+Action against the individual, licensee, entity or firm holding a Certificate of Authorization may be brought in the name of the Board.

-(d) In the event the investigation committee determines that a probable cause exists, the legal counsel of the Board is requested to prepare a formal complaint.
+(d) In the event the investigation committee determines that a probable cause exists, the legal counsel of the Board is requested to prepare a Formal Notice of Charges.

-(e) The formal complain shall be personally served or mailed to the last known address of the parties charged or firm holding the Certificate of Authorization at least 30 days before the date fixed for hearing.
+(e) The Formal Notice of Charges shall be personally served or mailed to the last known address of the respondent(s) at least 30 days before the date fixed for hearing.

-(f) The complain shall show the time, place, and nature of the hearing, a statement of legal authority and jurisdiction under which the hearing is to be held, a reference to the particular section of the statutes and rules involved, and a short and plain statement of the matters asserted.
-The notice of the formal complaint shall indicate that at any hearing the accused individual, licensee, entity or firm holding the Certificate of Authorization shall have the right to appear in person or by counsel or both to cross-examine witnesses in his/her or its defense and to produce evidence and witnesses or his/her or its own defense.
+(f) The Formal Notice of Charges shall show the time, place, and nature of the hearing, a statement of legal authority and jurisdiction under which the hearing is to be held, a reference to the particular section of the statutes and rules involved, and a short and plain statement of the matters asserted.
+The Formal Notice of Charges shall indicate that at any hearing the accused individual, licensee, entity or firm holding a Certificate of Authorization shall have the right to appear in person or by counselor both to cross-examine witnesses in his/her or its defense and to produce evidence and witnesses of his/her or its own defense.
 If the accused person or firm fails or refuses to appear, the Board may proceed to hear and determine the validity of the charges.

-(g) In contested cases, irrelevant, immaterial, or unduly repetitious evidence shall be excluded.
+(g) In contested cases, irrelevant, immaterial, or unduly repetitious evidence shall, upon motion by either party or evidence submitted not in compliance with OAC 245:15-23-15(a)(3), be excluded.
 The rules of evidence as applied in civil cases in the court of common pleas shall be followed.
 The Board shall give effect to the rules of privilege recognized by law.
 Objection to evidentiary offers may be made and shall be noted in the record.
-Subject to these requirements, when a hearing will be expedited and the interest of the parties involved will not be prejudiced substantially, any part of the evidence may be received in the form of copies or excerpts if the original is not readily available.
+Subject to these requirements, when a hearing will be expedited and the interest of the parties involved will not be prejudiced substantially, any part of the evidence may be received in written form.
+Documentary evidence may be received in the form of copies or excerpts if the original is not readily available.
 Any party may conduct cross-examination.
 Notice may be taken of judicially cognizable facts.
-In addition, notice may be taken of generally recognized technical or scientific facts within the Board's specialized knowledge.
+In addition, notice may be taken of generally recognized technical or scientific facts within the Board’s specialized knowledge.
 Parties shall be notified either before or during the hearing or by reference in preliminary reports or otherwise of the material noticed, including any staff memoranda or data, and they shall be afforded an opportunity to contest the material so noticed.
-The Board's experience, technical competence, and specialized knowledge may be utilized in the evaluation of evidence.
+The Board’s experience, technical competence, and specialized knowledge may be utilized in the evaluation of evidence.

 Those matters in which informal resolution is sought may be referred to the investigation committee or terminated as provided in OAC 245:15-23-9.
 Any proposed final disposition of a violation by the Director of Enforcement shall be recommended to the Board for approval.